stueyG1t/PGCert/index.md

 width="300"
 loading="lazy"
 />
 My next formal step is applying for CMALT, which I see as a way to consolidate and articulate the TEL journey I'm already on.
 I'm fortunate to work alongside several Certified Members of ALT, and I look forward to joining that professional community.
+As with PSF V3 I am committed to evidence my learning approaches and develop my practice.
+I beleive CMALT recognition is one way of doing this.

 Longer term, I'd like to explore collaborative research around generative AI in education, including projects like the Digital Backpack by our digital capability assessment and credentialing tool.
 I also want to improve my programming fluency so I can prototype some of the learning tools I imagine.
 Right now, Generative AI itself is helping me do that, guiding me through Python and JavaScript as I experiment.